 YOGA IN NORTH OAKS AND BEYOND SINCE 2003!

 Tired of yoga as just another group exercise class taught by inexperienced instructors?
-YogaHotDish has the workout AND the work-in you crave in a serene, small-group setting with individualized attention at fair prices.
+YogaHotDish has the workout AND the work-in you crave in a serene, small-group setting with individualized attention and fair prices.
+Don’t just “follow along” –develop real skills and understanding!

 Sat 9:30 am (Slow Flow) E REC